polyswarmer/documentation/_i18n/en-US/_docs/testing-windows.md

 Use the default setting for all other options.
 In particular, do NOT enable 3D acceleration.

-In general, you will want to provide extra available RAM and CPU resources to the linux VM to make the testnet perform better.
+In general, you will want to provide extra available RAM and CPU resources to the Linux VM to make the testnet perform better.

 #### Install Xubuntu 18.04 amd64